 EMGT 7871.
 Managerial Operations.
 [Formerly EMGT 871] An overview of operations management in both service and manufacturing organizations.
-Topics include process analysis, service operations management, waiting line analysis, supply chain management, lean manufacturing, yield management, and service quality.
-The course uses a mix of lectures, cases, and simulations.
+Topics include process analysis, service operations management, waiting line analysis, yield management, supply chain management, inventory management, lean operations and managing quality with statistical process control.
+The course uses a mix of lectures, cases and simulations.
 [2]

 EMGT 7874.
 Spreadsheets for Health Care Analytics (MMHC).
 [Formerly EMGT 874A] This two-part course uses Microsoft Excel to teach the power of fast analytics for health-care management decision making.
-The goal is to simultaneously introduce the topics of probability, statistics, optimization, and advanced features of Excel 2013 for Windows users and 2011 for Mac users.
-Students in analytical fields will obviously benefit from this knowledge.
-Even students who won't perform analyses directly will benefit, since they will be able to supervise analysts properly and make sound judgments regarding software adoption.
-Advanced features of Excel include pivot tables, conditional formatting, auto and advanced filters, charts, and advanced worksheet functions.
-Knowledge of these contributes to a culture of data-driven decision making within companies.
-After covering Excel, the course moves to probability and statistics concepts, including measures of centrality and spread, histograms, the normal distribution, and an overview of confidence intervals.
-Optimization modeling will emphasize personnel scheduling.
-All examples will be in the medical context, [1]
+The goal is to introduce simultaneously probability, statistics, optimization and advanced Excel.
+Advanced features of Excel include tables, pivot tables, conditional formatting, auto and advanced filters, and advanced worksheet functions.
+All examples in the course will be in the medical context.
+A knowledge of analytics contributes to a culture of data-driven decision making in companies.
+[1]

 EMGT 7875.
 Spreadsheets for Health Care Analytics (MMHC).
-[Formerly EMGT 874B].
-[1]
+[Formerly EMGT 874B] A continuation of EMGT 7874.